Monirules/Calibrated-Selective-Attribution-under-Adaptive-Threats/README.md

 <div align="center">

 # 🕵️ Know When to Blame
-### Calibrated Selective Attribution for LLM Attacks
+### Calibrated Selective Attribution for LLM Forensics and the Limits of Adaptive Evasion

 <br>